w5xd/NyeVikingPowerMonitor/README.md

 battery power source, but also as the voltage regulator to convert the 12VDC input to regulated ~5VDC on its PCB circuits.</p>

 This retrofit includes no recharging circuit, nor does it require any battery installed at all&mdash;they are optional.
-It accepts a range of input voltage from about 7VDC up to about 15V.
+The external DC jack accepts a range of input voltage from about 7VDC up to about 15V.
 Its battery power circuit, based on the LTC3525, works with pretty much any battery technology and voltage from about 1.0 VDC up to 5VDC.
 It can convert any battery voltage as low as 1V up to 5VDC, but, to repeat, there is no charger in this